 Messages are used to transport data between Controllers.
-Messages are text strings or any other data.
+Messages can contain arbitrary data.
 Incoming messages are stored in order (up to 10) and can be read one after the other.

-- \$get_msg() Read a received message.
-The function returns the sender number and the message. (see example "Emails") - \$send_msg(num, msg) Send a message to another Controller. num is the destination number. (see example "Emails") - \$chat(text) Send yourself a chat message. text is a text string. - \$door(pos, text) Open/Close a door at position "pos".
+- \$get_msg([raw]) Read a received message.
+The function returns the sender number and the message. (see example "Emails").
+If the raw parameter is not set or false, the message is guaranteed to be a string. - \$send_msg(num, msg) Send a message to another Controller. num is the destination number. (see example "Emails") - \$chat(text) Send yourself a chat message. text is a text string. - \$door(pos, text) Open/Close a door at position "pos".
 Example: \$door("123,7,-1200", "close").
-Hint: Use the Techage Info Tool to determine the door position. - \$item_description("default:apple") Get the description (item name) for a specified itemstring, e. g. determined via the TA4 8x2000 Chest command itemstring: str = \$read_data("223", "itemstring", 1) descr = \$item_description(str)
+Hint: Use the Techage Info Tool to determine the door position. - \$item_description("default:apple") Get the description (item name) for a specified itemstring, e. g. determined via the TA4 8x2000 Chest command itemstring: str = \$send_cmnd("223", "itemstring", 1) descr = \$item_description(str)